ChrisTheBaron/cylon-rolling-spider/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for RollingSpider.
+This repository contains the Cylon adaptor/driver for the Parrot Rolling Spider.

+The implementation uses the [node-rolling-spider](https://github.com/FluffyJack/node-rolling-spider) node module from [@FluffyJack](https://github.com/FluffyJack/).
+Thank you!

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon